JeffersonLab/iguana/doc/gen/mainpage.md

 | **Mixed** | Inputs and outputs are scalar or vector quantities. |

 To maximize compatibility with user analysis code, these functions are overloaded:
-- for every scalar function, there should be an vector function which calls the scalar function iteratively
+- for every scalar function, there should be a vector function which calls the scalar function iteratively
-- not every vector function can have a corresponding scalar function, since some action functions need several bank rows' data
+- not every vector function can have a corresponding scalar function, since some action functions need data from more than one bank row

 Finally, it is important to note _when_ to call action functions in the analysis code.
 For example, some action functions should be called _once_ every event, while others should be called for every particle of the `REC::Particle` bank.
 Some algorithms have _both_ of these types of functions, for example:
-- `PrepareEvent`, which must be called first, at the beginning of an event's analysis
+- `iguana::clas12::ZVertexFilter::PrepareEvent`, which must be called first, at the beginning of an event's analysis
-- `FilterParticle`, which must be called on every particle, using the _output_ of `PrepareEvent`
+- `iguana::clas12::ZVertexFilter::Filter`, which must be called on every particle, using the _output_ of `PrepareEvent` in one of its input parameters

 It is highly recommended to read an algorithm's documentation carefully before using it, _especially_ if you use action functions.

+@important
+While algorithm developers are encouraged _not_ to make breaking changes to their algorithms' action functions, in some cases certain changes cannot be prevented.
+Thus if you use an algorithm's action functions, keep up-to-date on any changes of the algorithm.
+We will try to announce all breaking changes in the Iguana release notes.

 <br><hr>